implse/Data_Structure_Python/README.md

 #### Method for Two Children case:

-Two possible options: We look for the largest Node in the left subtree (Predecessor) or the smallest Node int the right subtree (Successor).
+Two possible options: We look for the largest Node in the left subtree (Predecessor) or the smallest Node in the right subtree (Successor).

 - Start at the Root, find the node to delete.
 - Find Predecessor or Successor